-An illuminating manifesto for a twenty-first century understanding of human evolution and variation - and a weapon against scientific racism - by the author of A BRIEF HISTORY OF EVERYONE WHO EVER LIVED
+The Sunday Times bestselling manifesto for a twenty-first century understanding of human evolution and variation - and a weapon against scientific racism

 THE SUNDAY TIMES BESTSELLER

 AS HEARD ON BBC RADIO 4 BOOK OF THE WEEK

 'A fascinating debunking of racial pseudoscience' Guardian

 Race is real because we perceive it.
 Racism is real because we enact it.
 But the appeal to science to strengthen racist ideologies is on the rise - and increasingly part of the public discourse on politics, migration, education, sport and intelligence.
 Stereotypes and myths about race are expressed not just by overt racists, but also by well-intentioned people whose experience and cultural baggage steer them towards views that are not supported by the modern study of human genetics.
 Even some scientists are uncomfortable expressing opinions deriving from their research where it relates to race.
 Yet, if understood correctly, science and history can be powerful allies against racism, granting the clearest view of how people actually are, rather than how we judge them to be.
 HOW TO ARGUE WITH A RACIST is a vital manifesto for a twenty-first century understanding of human evolution and variation, and a timely weapon against the misuse of science to justify bigotry.

 A fascinating and timely refutation of the casual racism on the rise around the world.
 The ultimate anti-racism guide for data-lovers everywhere